Kenned22/Lab01_IC/Lab01_Collab/Lab01_TeamCollabSetup.md

 How will you celebrate tasks completed?

--By taking a moment to acknowledge the work done
+-   By taking a moment to acknowledge the work done

+-   Shout-out for work well done

 ------------------------------------------------------------------------